tleyden/tleyden.github.io/source/_posts/2014-05-21-what-is-couchbase-mobile-and-why-should-you-care.markdown

 # What's the dark side of Couchbase Lite?

-## Querying can be faster, but they must be pre-defined
+## Queries can be faster, but they have certain limitations

 With SQL, you can run arbitrary queries, irregardless if there is an index or not.